The Cooper’s Hawk is a medium-sized hawk and they’re one of the most skillful fliers!

 Cooper’s Hawks will build their nests in dense woods in either oak trees, Douglas-firs, pine trees, beeches, or spruce trees.
 Their nests are usually placed in trees that are on flat ground instead of hillsides.
 Nests are usually 25 to 50 feet off of the ground and are on a horizontal branch or in a critch about two-thirds of the way up the tree.

 Male Cooper’s Hawks are the ones to build the nest, with a little bit of help from the female.
 It takes them around two weeks.
 Nests are 6 to 17 inches high, 27 inches wide, and have a cup shape in the middle.
 The cup shape is usually around 8 inches wide and 4 inches deep.
 The outer part of the nest is made from sticks and the cup is lined with green twigs and bark chips.

 Cooper’s Hawk populations have been on the rise since the late 1960s.
 Their estimated breeding population is one million.
-They’re rated 7 out of 20 on the Continental Concern Score which means this species of hawk is of low concern.
+According to the IUCN Red List, these hawks are a species of low concern.

 - In a study of over 300 Cooper’s Hawk skeletons, 23 percent of those skeletons showed old fractures in the bones of the chest.
 Many of the fractures were on the wishbone and furcula.
 It’s theorized that these fractures are from dashing through vegetation at high speeds to catch other birds.

 - A Cooper’s Hawk captures its prey (usually another bird) with its feet.
 It then kills its prey by repeatedly squeezing.
 Falcons tend to kill their prey by biting it, but Cooper’s Hawks hold their catch until it dies.
 Cooper’s Hawks can even drown their prey, while holding them from their feet.
 They’ll hold the bird underwater until it stops moving.